 - Creating a “forever” (or “almost forever”) plan.

-Long term or “almost forever” planning is different for every person and depends on a range of factors which are unique to each person and their family’s circumstances.
-For example, how tolerant you are of placing your children in long day care five days per week and/or how much do you value being a Stay At Home Mum who personally cares for her children, or what is your level of willingness to re-train and re-enter the workforce on a full time or part time basis.
+Long term or “almost forever” planning is different for every person and depends on a range of factors that are unique to each person and their family’s circumstances.
+For example, how tolerant you are of placing your children in long daycare five days per week and/or how much do you value being a Stay At Home Mum who personally cares for her children, or what is your level of willingness to re-train and re-enter the workforce on a full time or part-time basis.
 All sorts of questions will need to be asked and eventually answered.
 Is it vital for you to continue to put your career on hold for a long while?
 Can you even afford to do this?

-Stay At Home Mums, including those working part time, face unique challenges in the separation and divorce process.
+Stay at Home Mums, including those working part-time, face unique challenges in the separation and divorce process.
 Getting it right from the start is crucial.
-Whether you have already separated or are just thinking about separation as a Stay At Home Mum take a look at our free Separation and Divorce Checklist for great tips and suggestions that might help you manoeuvre this difficult course.
-However, once again all useful tips, in the wrong sequence, at the wrong time and not in the right combination are not necessarily a good idea.
+Importantly any useful tips, in the wrong sequence, at the wrong time and not in the right combination are not necessarily a good idea.

-- “Shared parenting” does not mean equal time – this is especially true when considering what are appropriate post-separation parenting arrangements for children under 4 years of age or in situations where the there is significant distance between mum and dad’s residences; and
+- “Shared parenting” does not mean equal time – this is especially true when considering what are appropriate post-separation parenting arrangements for children under 4 years of age or in situations where there is a significant distance between mum’s home and dad’s home; and

 I know that anyone reading this article who is faced with these dilemmas will benefit from a proper initial consultation with an Accredited Family Law Specialist.
 Don’t waste time with a “meet and greet” preliminary interview or a free chat on the phone.
-You need to actually obtain quality family law advice which is tailored to you and your family’s needs and circumstances.
-It will cost you some money but in my view it is a smart investment in your and family’s future – now is not the time to gamble with your decision making for you and your family.
+You need to actually obtain quality family law advice that is tailored to you and your family’s needs and circumstances.
+It will cost you some money but in my view, it is a smart investment in your and your family’s future – now is not the time to gamble with your decision making, for you and your family.